gdbarron/VenafiTppPS/docs/functions/Write-TppLog.md

 ```

 ### -EventId
-Event ID from within the EventGroup or CustomEventGroup provided.
+Event ID from within the EventGroup provided.
 Only provide the 4 character event id, do not precede with group ID.

 ```yaml